Organization and Significant Accounting Policies

 Use of Estimates – The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting period including realization of accounts receivable and inventory and valuation of goodwill and intangibles.
 Actual results could differ from those estimates.

-Cost of goods sold consists of cost of product, inbound freight charges, purchasing and receiving costs, certain indirect purchasing, merchandise handling and storage costs, internal transfer costs as well as allocations of overhead costs, including depreciation, related to the Company’s facilities.
+Cost of goods sold and occupancy consists of cost of product, inbound freight charges, purchasing and receiving costs, certain indirect purchasing, merchandise handling and storage costs, internal transfer costs as well as allocations of overhead costs, including depreciation, related to the Company’s facilities.
 Cost of goods sold excludes substantially all shipping and handling and out-bound freight costs to customers, which are included in selling, general and administrative expenses as delivery expenses.
-The cost of shipping and handling, including internal costs and payments to third parties, included in delivery expenses within selling, general and administrative expenses for the fiscal years ended September 25, 2021, September 26, 2020 and September 28, 2019 was $108 million, $88.5 million and $80.4 million, respectively.
+The cost of shipping and handling, including internal costs and payments to third parties, included in delivery expenses within selling, general and administrative expenses for the fiscal years ended September 30, 2017, September 24, 2016 and September 26, 2015 was $59.3 million, $48.9 million and $44.4 million, respectively.

 Other income (expense) consists principally of earnings (losses) from equity method investments and foreign exchange gains and losses.

 Income taxes are accounted for under the asset and liability method.
-Deferred income taxes reflect the impact of “temporary differences” between asset and liability amounts for financial reporting purposes and such amounts as determined based on existing tax laws.
 Deferred income taxes result primarily from bad debt allowances, inventory and goodwill write-downs, amortization and depreciation.
 The Company establishes a valuation allowance for deferred tax assets when management believes it is more likely than not a deferred tax asset will not be realized.
-As of fiscal year-end 2021 and 2020, the Company had valuation allowances related to various state and foreign net deferred tax assets of $7.0 million and $7.1 million, respectively.
+As of fiscal year-end 2017 and 2016, the Company had valuation allowances related to various state and foreign net deferred tax assets of $6.5 million and $6.6 million, respectively.